-You can specify that unauthenticated actors (from anynomous HTTP requests) should be allowed access using the special "unauthenticated": true key in an allow block:
+You can specify that only unauthenticated actors (from anynomous HTTP requests) should be allowed access using the special "unauthenticated": true key in an allow block (allow demo, deny demo):

 '''

+{

 "allow": {

 "unauthenticated": true

 }

 }

 '''

 Allow keys act as an "or" mechanism.
 An actor will be able to execute the query if any of their JSON properties match any of the values in the corresponding lists in the allow block.
+The following block will allow users with either a role of "ops" OR users who have an id of "simon" or "cleopaws":